CodeKrakken/debugging-tech-test/README.md

 <br>
 This suggests an issue pulling from the database.
 I suspect that each page of `/companies/[n]` is hardcoded to pull data from the row 1 of the table.
 This is borne out by the effect of deleting Company 1: the remaining pages all show Company 2's data, now moved up in the database to row 1.
 <br>
 This issue also affects creation of a company on `/companies/new`.
-It saves the new company details correctly and routes to the correct company details page, but the details displayed are for row 1 of the database.
+It saves the new company details correctly and routes to the correct company details url, but the details displayed are for row 1 of the database.

 ## Issue 2